SolaceProducts/event-management-agent/docs/rest.md

 #### Kafka Management Connection - SASL Plain over SSL

-The following need to be exported (good idea to make the jaas config username and password end up as environment variables as well):
+The following environment variable needs to be exported (You can also use environment variables for the JAAS config username and password):
 ${TRUSTSTORE_LOCATION}

 ```
 plugins: